In this article

 Table of contents

 Managing money is key to business success, but many business owners find it challenging.
 In fact, 82% of businesses fail because they don't handle their cash flow well.
-This shows how important it is to understand and manage business finances effectively.
+This shows how important effective financial management is to sustaining operations and fostering growth.

 This article aims to break down the concept of business finance and provide you with the knowledge and insights needed to make informed financial decisions for your company.